-This article is intended to pass along some of the things I learned while designing and developing the Wi-Fi sprinkler project that appeared back in the February ‘11 issue of Nuts & Volts.
+This article is intended to pass along some of the things I learned while designing and developing a Wi-Fi sprinkler project a while back.
 Some of my errors were outright blunders; some were fairly subtle; and some were tool related.
 A few might suggest to my alma maters that they reconsider whether granting me my EE degrees was a good idea.
 Please don’t tell them.

 If you intend to deploy something that you have designed — like a water sprinkler controller — into a functional role in your household, then to maintain marital harmony your design had better work reliably.
 That means that some lashed-together prototype board festooned with wires is out; you need a printed circuit board (PCB).
 If you have not designed one of these before, I encourage you to consider it.
 They’re really fun, and they don’t cost very much.
 Using very inexpensive (or free) downloadable software, you “capture” your schematic, map that schematic into a library of parts for their board footprint, place and route the board, then upload that new database to a board fabrication house.
 For around $100, you can get three boards with your own silkscreening — looking every bit as professional as the commercial boards inside your computer or television.